-They enjoy learning and developing a deep understanding of the world in a whole range of subjects which interest them, seeing the expansion of their intellect as their main goal in life whilst aiming to reduce their reliance on physical needs and relationships with others.
+They enjoy learning and developing a deep understanding of the world in a whole range of subjects that interest them, seeing the expansion of their intellect as their main goal in life whilst aiming to reduce their reliance on physical needs and relationships with others.

-Type five people fear being overwhelmed by the needs of other people, or indeed their own needs, and as a result they withdraw from society and relationships as far as possible.
+Type five people fear being overwhelmed by the needs of other people, or indeed their own needs, and as a result, they withdraw from society and relationships as far as possible.

 How do Enneagram Type 5 individuals act?